Documents Required for GST Registration

 - Registration address of the business

-- Electricity or other bills of the business
+- Other bills of the business

-- Bank account statements or cancelled cheque
+- Bank account statements or cancelled cheques

 - Digital Signature